huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 Users interested in zone transfers should continue using TCP based solutions and will also want to take note of work in progress to encrypt zone transfers using DoT {{?I-D.ietf-dprive-xfr-over-tls}}.
-Users interested in evading middleboxes should consider using solutions like DNS/HTTPS {{?RFC8484}}.

 Specifying the transmission of an application over QUIC requires specifying how the application's messages are mapped to QUIC streams, and